Arc flash studies and compliance: What’s legally required—and what’s best practice in 2025?

 How often do I need to update my arc flash study?

-NFPA 70E requires updates at least every 5 years, or whenever major electrical changes occur.
-If you’ve done renovations, replaced equipment, or adjusted breaker settings, it’s time for a new study.
+NFPA 70E requires reviews at least every 5 years, or whenever major electrical changes occur.
+If you’ve done renovations, replaced equipment, or adjusted breaker settings, it’s time to revalidate your study.

 Is having arc flash labels enough for NFPA 70E or OSHA compliance?

 No. Labels are just one piece of the puzzle and they are not always required.
 True compliance also requires up-to-date system documentation, personal protective equipment policies, documented work procedures, and proper employee training.
 Labels alone won't protect your team or your business.
-You need an actual written assessment.
+You need an actual written electrical risk assessment for your facility.

 Do I need one label or multiple labels per piece of equipment?